m-abdelgawad/analyze-AB-test-results/README.md

 ## Certification

-This project was a milestone in my journey to study the Advanced data analysis Nanodegree provided by Udacity.
+This project was a milestone in my journey to study the Advanced Data Analysis Nanodegree provided by Udacity.

 [![Advanced Data Analysis Nanodegree by Udacity](Udacity_Nanodegree_Graduation_Certificate.jpg)](https://confirm.udacity.com/5G4S74GJ "Advanced Data Analysis Nanodegree by Udacity")